dicklarsson/vite-bundle-browser-library/README.md

 # vite-bundle-browser-library
-Example, bundle library using VITE to be used in web browsers
+Example, bundle library as ECMAScript module using VITE,,,, to be used in web browsers

 So we use third party library `axios` to consume a REST service.